Diabetic Ketoacidosis Management

 1. As you begin this course, think about the diabetic patients you have cared for in your professional career.

-2. Do you have family or friends in your life that have been diagnosed with diabetes?
+2. Do you have family or friends in your life who have been diagnosed with diabetes?

-3. What are your concerns over their self-management ability of this chronic medical condition?
+3. What are your concerns about their self-management ability regarding this chronic medical condition?

-4. What areas of diabetes self-management do you consider the highest priority when you are delivering patient discharge instructions?
+4. What areas of diabetes self-management do you consider the highest priority when delivering patient discharge instructions?

 Epidemiology

 Epidemiology is the study of how often a disease process occurs in different populations.
-By studying the rates of occurrence, epidemiologists are able to evaluate treatment options and develop long term strategies to lower the risk of ongoing or recurrent disease related episodes.
+By studying the rates of occurrence, epidemiologists can evaluate treatment options and develop long-term strategies to lower the risk of ongoing or recurrent disease-related episodes.

 Diabetic ketoacidosis is currently a leading cause of both morbidity and mortality in children with Type 1 diabetes.
 It usually occurs at the time of the initial diagnosis in as much as 30-40 percent of the children in the United States alone.
 In children living with a confirmed Type 1 diabetes condition (previously diagnosed), these percentages decrease to average rates of 6-8 percent annually.

 By comparison, other countries, challenged by annual income, healthcare access, cost management, and food insecurity, do not fare so well.
-Various studies were funded by the Leona M. and Harry B. Helmsley Charitable Trust, and the Juvenile Diabetes Research Foundation Ltd. Several countries included in these studies were deemed “LLMIC” (low and low middle-income countries).
-Countries, including Haiti, Ethiopia, Senegal, Nepal, and Tanzania, to name a few were found to have inadequate supplies, medications, and equipment to both initially diagnose, and successfully manage diabetes mellitus long term.
+Various studies were funded by the Leona M. and Harry B. Helmsley Charitable Trust and the Juvenile Diabetes Research Foundation Ltd. Several countries included in these studies were deemed “LLMIC” (low and low-middle-income countries).
+Countries, including Haiti, Ethiopia, Senegal, Nepal, and Tanzania, to name a few, were found to have inadequate supplies, medications, and equipment to both initially diagnose and successfully manage diabetes mellitus long term.
 Critical items necessary for the treatment and stabilization of acute diabetic ketoacidosis were in even shorter supply.
-These barriers to treatment resulted in delayed or missed diagnosis, increased overall complication rates and premature deaths.
+These barriers to treatment resulted in delayed or missed diagnoses, increased overall complication rates, and premature deaths.

-Ongoing education of healthcare professionals and patients/families alike, coupled with availability of and easy access to self-management medications, and monitoring equipment, positively affect DKA related health outcomes and quality of health and well-being.
+Ongoing education of healthcare professionals and patients/families alike, coupled with the availability of and easy access to self-management medications and monitoring equipment, positively affects DKA-related health outcomes and the quality of health and well-being.

-Ongoing improvements in closed insulin delivery systems medication continues to improve (lower) DKA occurrence rates, when compared to those previously using multiple daily injection therapy.
+Ongoing improvements in closed insulin delivery systems medication continue to improve (lower) DKA occurrence rates compared to those previously using multiple daily injection therapy.
 The development of continuous glucose monitoring (CGM) devices, in addition to insulin delivery systems, provides for early detection and treatment of both hypoglycemia and hyperglycemia.
 The addition of remote app devices further allows constant monitoring and two-way communication between patients, family members, and even healthcare providers.

-The acute complications associated with DKA account for a high percentage of premature deaths in T1DM patients under the age of 30 years old.
-(7) Given these statistics of prevalence and incident rates, DKA is an ever-increasing global concern which is best addressed and managed through ongoing, patient specific disease management education.
+The acute complications associated with DKA account for a high percentage of premature deaths in T1DM patients under the age of 30 years.
+(7) Given these statistics of prevalence and incidence rates, DKA is an ever-increasing global concern that is best addressed and managed through ongoing, patient-specific disease management education.

-The prognosis for DKA worsens in the presence of coma, hypotension and in the presence of severe (chronic and acute) comorbidities.
-Yet, with early identification, ongoing education, and improved glucose monitoring/treatment options, DKA, often life threatening, is also highly preventable.
-The goal, therefore, is to ensure all patients with diabetes mellitus are given equal opportunity to access both the education and materials necessary to successfully monitor their health condition.
+The prognosis for DKA worsens in the presence of coma, hypotension, and in the presence of severe (chronic and acute) comorbidities.
+Yet, with early identification, ongoing education, and improved glucose monitoring/treatment options, DKA, which is often life-threatening, is also highly preventable.
+The goal, therefore, is to ensure all patients with diabetes mellitus are given equal opportunity to access both the education and materials necessary to monitor their health condition successfully.
 (8)

 Pathophysiology

-Diabetic ketoacidosis occurs when the body is under stress and responds with an increase in catecholamines, cortisol and growth hormones.
+Diabetic ketoacidosis occurs when the body is under stress and responds with an increase in catecholamines, cortisol, and growth hormones.
 The release of such hormones decreases the ability of insulin, further increasing insulin resistance and resulting in serum hyperglycemia.
-Without cellular glucose for energy the body then begins to break down fat and protein for energy, resulting in increased levels of serum ketones.
-The combination of hyperglycemia and ketosis, as well as dehydration and various electrolyte imbalances, form the basis of diabetic ketoacidosis.
+Without cellular glucose for energy,y the body then begins to break down fat and protein for energy, resulting in increased levels of serum ketones.
+The combination of hyperglycemia and ketosis, as well as dehydration and various electrolyte imbalances, forms the basis of diabetic ketoacidosis.
 (9)

 Clinical Signs and Symptoms

-Diabetic ketoacidosis is caused by the underlying presence of hyperglycemia, ketoacidosis and ketonuria.
+The underlying presence of hyperglycemia, ketoacidosis, and ketonuria causes diabetic ketoacidosis.
 Early signs and symptoms may include any of the following:

 • Generalized weakness and fatigue.